MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/14_Session4.md

   - Raya will be invited to the gala by Betram
   - Ellis will be asked to "be on duty" during the gala
   - Baron Etienne will have more details on [Henri-Gaston Marchand](Nobles%20and%20court/court_nobles.md#henri-gaston-merchand)

+## notes

+- Introduced Mme Rose's food stall & Albert-Girome over breakfast
+- Elliot
+  - beat "the bear" (**Guy's favourite**), surprising the crowd.
+  - and the bear's sister.
+  - Spoke with Etienne - excellent role, knows that many nobles outside castle (in tents) not happy about Guy
+  - invited to the Gala
+- Ellis
+  - gave seal to Catherine, informed that Catherine not happy about losing control in the castle
+  - visited plant, warned by Jean-Louis that she's annyoed the coppers somehow
+  - met with senior mage & invited to tea, chatted about plant
+  - indends to sneak in to gala
+- Raya
+  - reputation as amazing healer at Shallyan hospital tents
+  - healed many (50-ish) who were sick easily (bad food or bites?)
+  - invited to gala by Bertram (who she healed in Session 3 after Elliot beat him)